Exclusive: Chinese state investors to take BMW partner Brilliance private - sources | MarketScreener

 The privatisation would attract other Chinese state-backed investors and could kick off as soon as the fourth quarter of the year, said two of the people.

-Brilliance's parent, Huachen Automotive Group [LNGOVC.UL], said it had not obtained any relevant information about Liaoning Transportation Investment Group considering leading the deal.
+Liaoning's state asset regulator and Brilliance's parent, Huachen Automotive Group, said they had not obtained any relevant information about Liaoning Transportation Investment Group considering leading the deal.

-Brilliance, Liaoning Transportation Investment Group, the provincial state asset regulator, and BMW did not immediately respond to requests for comment.
+Brilliance, Liaoning Transportation Investment Group and BMW did not immediately respond to requests for comment.
 The sources declined to be identified as the matter was confidential.

 Based in northeastern Liaoning province, Brilliance is 30% owned by Huachen Group, which is majority-owned by the provincial state asset regulator.